 - Fiery Redhead: Martin is something of a male example.
 He sure as hell has a Hair-Trigger Temper for most of the movie, though it's Played for Laughs.

-- Hair of Gold, Heart of Gold: Mary.
+- Hair of Gold, Heart of Gold: Played straight with Mary; averted hard with Sharon.

 - Hot for Preacher: Miranda, for Brother Tony.